3liz/3liz.github.io/docs/workshop/lizmap-short-english.md

 ### From a popup, extent defined by the feature

-* Duplicate the layout and let's transform it to an atlas:
+* Duplicate the existing layout and let's transform it to an atlas:
   * Enable atlas on municipalities
   * Change the title to display the name of the municipality
   * Enable the map to "follow" the current feature